mvcds/hubi/README.md

 We are also looking for ideas to improve `hubi`, so submiting bug reports, showcases, and clearer documentation & feature requests, are more than welcome.

-Non-code-related stuff, as logos and translations, are needed to.
+Other non-code-related stuff, as logos and translations, are needed too.

-### With some code
+#### With some code

 This project relies on [useful Translators](https://github.com/mvcds/hubi/projects/2), so feel free to create your owns and open PRs about it.